 I’ve been going through a slump lately.
-So, when looking for a game to play: something light, not too serious, without too much commitment, my gaze settled on the 2019 surprise hit Untitled Goose Game.
+So, when looking for a game to play (and later on which to do a game design review): something light, not too serious, without too much commitment, my gaze settled on the 2019 surprise hit Untitled Goose Game.
 Created by House House, a small indie studio of four, Untitled Goose Game rocketed to the top of the bestseller list on Nintendo Switch, and spawned many memes.

 Right, I remembered, this game.
 My only experience with Untitled Goose Game had been watching a friend play it at a party, from which I had gained a distinctly positive impression.
 In the game, you control a goose who is intent on wreaking havoc across a peaceful, pastoral town, terrorising villagers by stealing things, making them fall over, honking in their faces.
 You know, the things you’d want to do as a goose.